MPS are a group of rare, progressive genetic disorders which manifest early in life.

 Odiparcil’s ability to produce two forms of soluble GAGs (dermatan sulfates; chondroitin sulfates), which can be excreted via urine, makes it potentially suited to treating MPS I, II, IVA, VI and VII patients, where these types of GAGs accumulate.

 Odiparcil is currently being tested in a Phase IIa clinical trial for the treatment of patients with MPS VI for which headline results are expected in the second half of 2019.
-In addition, a Phase Ib study with odiparcil in pediatric population with MPS VI is in preparation and is due to start in the first semester of 2019.
+In addition, a Phase Ib study with odiparcil in pediatric population with MPS VI is in preparation and is due to start in 2020.